Metal is one particular resource that has potential for resource scarcity or supply issues into the future.

 Reduce, Re-Use & Repair Metal & Metal Products

 - Reducing the use of metals is one way we might save metal resources.
-We can do this by reducing the quantity of metal products we buy, and moving towards other materials e.g. a glass container or drink bottle over a metal one.
+We can do this by reducing the quantity of new metal products we buy, or even using metal substitutes e.g. a glass container or glass drink bottle over a metal one.

 - Repairing is another way to save metal resources.
 We might get a phone or tv repaired instead of throwing it out and getting a new one.
 Designing products to be easier to repair (with modular designs) could be an idea for higher repair rates too.